Metacor/Minecraft-Speedrun-Guide/readme.md

 **Video Guides**: [k4yfour](https://youtu.be/-Ta_1R1aXvA) | [Hashten](https://youtu.be/aGMLHXnD6Bc) | [BoomerPlayz](https://youtu.be/1daiTbj1OiE) - [Part 2](https://youtu.be/uBp8uVbW1us)

-* When you spawn in The End, get to the Fountain as soon as possible
+* When you spawn in The End, get to the Exit Portal as soon as possible
-	* *if you spawn above ground, Ender Pearl directly to the Fountain*
+	* *if you spawn above ground, Ender Pearl directly to the Exit Portal*
 	* *if you spawn underground, Mine up along the West wall, ideally in a corner*
 * Setup your preferred Bed Platform: [Obsidian]() | [Full Block]() | [Slab]()
 	* *run away in your preferred Perch direction (N/S or E/W)*